About City Government

 City governments are typically responsible for services that are most particular to the interests of specific communities, such as public safety, land use regulation, infrastructure maintenance, parks and recreation, local social services, garbage collection, and recycling.
 The City of Fremont provides all these services directly except for garbage collection and recycling, which are contracted with Republic Services.

-The City Council, including four council members and the Mayor, is elected by citizens of Fremont.
+The City Council, including six council members and the Mayor, is elected by citizens of Fremont.
 This unit adopts the City's budget and makes all major policy decisions.
 The City Council appoints a City Manager, who hires all City staff and manages the day-to-day business of the City.
 Advisory bodies work with the City Council and identify issues before the Council makes final decisions.

 Schools and Utilities

 Schools are managed by the Fremont Unified School District.
 The School District is not part of the City government organization, but the two entities work in partnership on selected issues.

 Water and sewer services are provided by special districts, which are legally constituted government entities that are neither cities nor counties.
 They are established for the purpose of carrying on specific activities within their borders.
 Water services are provided by Alameda County Water District, and sewer services are provided by Union Sanitary District.
 Electricity, natural gas, and cable television are provided by private, for-profit organizations.
 View Utilities for a list of providers.

 County, State, and Federal Government FunctionsFremont is one of 14 cities in Alameda County.
 Alameda County has a variety of functions, including supervision of elections, law enforcement, property assessment, public health, social services, and libraries.